Have you left your wishes?

 Leave a Will, leave your wishes

-We believe that its so important to make sure that your affairs are in order in the event of your death so nothing is left to chance.
-We are qualified Will Writers and therefore we make sure that your wishes are not only carried out but the process will happen quickly with minimum stress.
-Once you have written your will its very important that those left behind know where to find it.
-We offer a lifetime Will storage facility that removes all the worries about your Will being lost when its required, for a one off fee.
+We believe that it’s so important to make sure that your affairs are in order in the event of your death, so nothing is left to chance.
+We are qualified Will Writers and therefore we make sure that your wishes are not only carried out, but the process will happen quickly with minimum stress.
+Once you have written your will it’s important that those left behind know where to find it.
+We offer a lifetime Will storage facility that removes all the worries about your Will being lost when its required, for a one-off fee.

 Lasting Power of Attorney………Did you know?

 If you lose the ability to make decisions for yourself, a stranger could be appointed to make the decisions for you, even if your family knows what your wishes are.
 A Lasting Power of Attorney is equally as important as a Will.